-1 SECTION 13.
+- SECTION 12.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In applying 2 and construing this Uniform Act, consideration must be given to the need to promote uniformity of 3 the law with respect to its subject matter among States that enact it.
-4 5 SECTION 14.
+In applying and construing this Uniform Act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among States that enact it. - SECTION 13.
 SEVERABILITY CLAUSE.
-If any provision of this [Act] or the application 6 thereof to any person or circumstance is held invalid, the invalidity does not affect other provisions 7 or applications of this [Act] which can be given effect without the invalid provision or application, and 8 to this end the provisions of this Act are severable.
-0 CECTION 15 EFFECTIVE DATE This [Act] takes offert on [the date on which it is 9 SECTION 15.
+If any provision of this [Act] or the application thereof to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [Act] which can be given effect without the invalid provision or application, and to this end the provisions of this Act are severable. - SECTION 14.
+SURVIVAL OF FORMER LAW.
+Sections 1 through 13 and 15 and 16 of this [Act] do not apply to estate taxes payable because the decedent died before [the effective date of this [Act]].
+Those taxes must be apportioned pursuant to the law in effect on the date of death.

+1 SECTION 15.
 EFFECTIVE DATE.
-This [Act] takes effect on [the date on which it is 10 enacted].
-11 SECTION 16.
+This [Act] takes effect on [the date on which it is

+2 enacted].

+3 SECTION 16.
 REPEALS.
-The following acts and parts of acts are repealed as of the effective 12 date of this [Act]: 13 (1) 14 (2) 15 (2) 13 (3)
+The following acts and parts of acts are repealed as of the

+4 effective date of this [Act]:

+5 (1)

+6 (2)

+7 (3)